 - Attract — This is the stage where prospects encounter your content and interact with your company for the first time.
 The focus at this stage is providing value to the prospect.

 - Engage — At this stage, you engage prospects that are interested in becoming customers.
-The focus at this stage is on making the purchasing process as easy as possible, removing as many obstacles in the buyer's journey as possible
+The focus at this stage is on making the purchasing process easy, removing as many obstacles in the buyer's journey as possible.

 - Delight — In this stage, your focus is on generating happiness for customers by making life simpler and continuing to solve their problems.
 The focus is on making your customers successful so that your company, in turn, can be successful.

-All of the services we provide at Lone Fir are designed to fuel each of these stages.
-We are a full-service strategy and implementation team, but you can purchase any of these services from us a la carte.
+All of the services we provide at Lone Fir are focused on building these stages into your marketing process.
+We are a full-service strategy and implementation team, but you can purchase any of these inbound marketing services from us a la carte.
 Your flywheel will function best if you have all of them in place — either delivered by your team or by a partner like Lone Fir.

 Wait, what happened to the funnel?
 The marketing funnel only tells part of the business growth story.